 Apple Music revenue

-Note: Apple does not break out its revenue for Apple Music.
-This is an estimate based on total global streaming revenue, how much marketshare Apple Music has and comparisons to Spotify.
+Apple does not break out revenue for Apple Music.
+This estimate is based on total global streaming revenue, Apple Music’s market share and comparisons to Spotify.

 Apple services revenue

 Note: This covers all of Apple’s services revenue.
-To find out more about Apple services, read our Apple statistics data post.
+Sources: Apple Statistics, Company data

 Apple Music users